 Paulo Tavares, Architect and Urbanist, and Research Fellow at Forensic Architecture

-Stephanie Sherman, Co-Founder of Common Fields and PhD candidate at UC San Diego
+Stephanie Sherman, Art Practice PhD candidate at UC San Diego

 Noah Simblist, Chair VCUarts Department of Painting and Printmaking